sirn-se/phrity-slim-openapi/docs/Settings.md

 ### `route_bind`

 Will attach corresponding OpenApi route as a request attribute.
-It can then be access in your controller as `openapi-route`.
+It can then be accessed in your controller as `openapi-route`.

 ```php
 class MyController